The following is a representative list of some of our past successes:

 Jason & Avalon Organics Personal Care Products:

-Class action lawsuit against The Hain Celestial Group, Inc. for violating California law by falsely advertising its “Jason” and “Avalon Organics” brands of personal care products as “organic,” when in fact such products are comprised primarily of non-organic ingredients.
-The parties reached a settlement in which Hain has agreed to create a $7.5 million claim fund, plus up to $1.85 million in coupons, for the benefit of consumers who purchased the products thinking that the products were organic.
-If you would like more information about this case, please visit the settlement website at www.HainOrganicCosmeticsLawsuit.com.
-(Brown, et al. v.
-The Hain Celestial Group, Inc.).
+Class action lawsuit against The Hain Celestial Group, Inc. for violating California law by falsely advertising its “Jason” and “Avalon Organics” brands of personal care products as “organic”, when in fact such products are comprised primarily of non-organic ingredients.
+The parties reached a settlement in which Hain agreed to create a $7.5 million claim fund, plus up to $1.85 million in coupons, for the benefit of consumers who purchased the products thinking that the products were organic.

-Carcinogenic Flame Retardants in Children & Adult Consumer Products:
+Carcinogenic Flame Retardants in Children and Adult Consumer Products:

 Proposition 65 case against manufacturers and re-sellers of consumer products made with foam that contain substantial quantities of the flame retardant 1tris (1,3-dichloro-2-propyl) phosphate (“TDCPP”).
 In 2011, the State of California listed TDCPP as a chemical known to cause cancer.
-Our investigation has revealeded TDCPP in products such as foam-cushioned pads that infants and children lie on sold by companies such as Amazon, Target, Wal-Mart, Babies “R” Us and Kmart; foam-cushioned mattress toppers sold by Bed Bath & Beyond, Carpenter Co. and J.C.
+Our investigation has revealed TDCPP in products such as foam-cushioned pads that infants and children lie on sold by companies such as Amazon, Target, Wal-Mart, Babies “R” Us and Kmart; foam-cushioned mattress toppers sold by Bed Bath & Beyond, Carpenter Co. and J.C.
 Penney; and foam-cushioned upholstered furniture sold by Kmart, Target, Wal-Mart, Ameriwood Industries, Bed Bath & Beyond, Delta Enterprise and Dorel Industries, U.S.A.
-(CEH v.
-A Baby Inc., et al.; CEH v.
-Ameriwood Industries, Inc., et al.; CEH v.
-Britax Child Safety Inc., et al.; CEH v.
-Acoustical Solutions, Inc., et al.; CEH v.
-Pacific Play Tents, Inc., et al.) If you would like more information about this case, please contact the Lexington Law Group at email@example.com.

 Arsenic in Drinking Water Filters:

 Environmental enforcement actions that have resulted in the reformulation of drinking water filtration devices to reduce arsenic that leached into filtered water from activated carbon in the very filters that were designed to remove toxic chemicals from drinking water.
-The current case involves hiking and backpacking filters used to filter drinking water in the backcountry.
+The case involves hiking and backpacking filters used to filter drinking water in the backcountry.
 Previous litigation has resulted in Consent Judgments against major drinking water filter companies (Cuno, EcoWater, Everpure, General Electric, KX Industries, Pentair, PUR, Omnipure, Multipure, Crystal Quest, Resintech, Filtrex, Watts Water Technologies) requiring them to screen high arsenic carbon out of their water filter products to ensure that the products produce safe, clean drinking water.
 (CEH v.
-Katadyn North America, Inc., et al.) If you would like more information about this case, please contact the Lexington Law Group at firstname.lastname@example.org.
+Katadyn North America, Inc., et al.)

 Organix Cosmetic Products:

 Class action lawsuit against Todd Christopher International, Inc. dba Vogue International based on the sale of its “Organix” line of personal care products.
 The “Organix” products are comprised primarily of non-organic ingredients and the lawsuit alleges that the name itself is false and misleading to consumers.
-The parties reached a settlement in which Vogue has agreed to change the name of the products nationally and to create a $6.5 million fund for the benefit of consumers who purchased the products under the mistaken belief that the products are organic.
-If you purchased an “Organix” product thinking it was in fact organic and would like more information about this case, please contact the Lexington Law Group at firstname.lastname@example.org.
-A copy of the settlement is available here.
-(Golloher, et al. v.
-Todd Christopher International, Inc.).
+The parties reached a settlement in which Vogue agreed to change the name of the products nationally and to create a $6.5 million fund for the benefit of consumers who purchased the products under the mistaken belief that the products are organic.

 Lead in Ginger Products:

-Proposition 65 enforcement actions against manufacturers and re-sellers of ginger food products that contain substantial amounts of lead.
-The products include crystallized ginger, candied plumb and candied ginger baking chips.
-Our current investigation has revealed lead in ginger products sold by Albertson’s, Draeger’s Super Markets, Jade Food Products, 99 Ranch, Trader Joe’s, Reed’s and Whole Foods Market.
+Proposition 65 enforcement actions against manufacturers and re-sellers of crystallized ginger, gingerbread cookies, and candied ginger baking chips.
+The cases resulted in Consent Judgments against a variety of companies including Albertson’s, Draeger’s Super Markets, Jade Food Products, 99 Ranch, Trader Joe’s, Reed’s and Whole Foods Market.
+Each company agreed to strict lead levels in their candied ginger products as well as auditing manufacturers to ensure the lowest lead levels possible.
 (CEH v.
 Fayeon Distributors, Inc., et al.; CEH v.
-Food Market Management, Inc., et al.) If you would like more information about this case, please contact the Lexington Law Group at email@example.com.
+Food Market Management, Inc., et al.)

 Peer-to-Peer (P2P) Interference: